 • the other party knew (or ought to have known) of the disability or lack of capacity and it would be unfair for them to take advantage of that; and

 Some people with disabilities (temporary or long-term) are assisted by an administrator appointed by the Guardianship List of the Victorian Civil and Administrative Tribunal (VCAT).
-For more information about an administrator’s role, see Understanding guardianship.
-People with disabilities who have an administrator appointed to act on their behalf are generally not free to enter into contracts, unless this is approved in writing by their administrator or an order of VCAT’s Guardianship List.
+For more information about an administrator’s role, see Guardianship and medical treatment.
+People with disabilities who have an administrator appointed to act on their behalf are generally not free to enter into contracts, unless this is approved in writing by their administrator or by a VCAT order.

 A person with an intellectual or psychiatric disability will be liable to pay only a reasonable price for necessaries sold and delivered (s 7 Goods Act 1958 (Vic)).
 “Necessaries”, and the rules applicable here, are dealt with in “Young people”, because the definition is the same for both groups.